Emerging chiral edge states from the confinement of a magnetic Weyl semimetal in Co$_3$Sn$_2$S$_2$: Single layer limit

 Recently, large anomalous Hall conductivities up to 1100 S/cm were observed in Co$_3$Sn$_2$S$_2$, originating from the SOC induced node-line-like band anticrossings and Weyl points, see Fig. 2(c, d).
-Owing to the low charge carrier density, the anomalous Hall angle reaches as high as 20\%, which has not been observed in other compounds~\cite{Enk_2017,Wang2017}.
+Owing to the low charge carrier density, the anomalous Hall angle reaches as high as 20\%, which has not been observed in other compounds~\cite{Enk_2017,Wangqi2017}.
 In this material, the Weyl points are very close to E$_F$ and there is almost no interference from trivial bands, in contrast to other proposed magnetic WSMs.
-These properties make Co$_3$Sn$_2$S$_2$ an ideal candidate to realize an insulating state in the 2D limit due to finite size effects.
-Furthermore, because of the weak bonding between Sn and Co$_3$SnS$_2$ layers, it should be easy to achieve the 2D films by breaking the weak bonds.
+These properties make Co$_3$Sn$_2$S$_2$ an ideal candidate to realize a QAH state with chiral edges modes in the 2D limit due to finite size effects.
+Because of the weak bonding between Sn and Co$_3$SnS$_2$ layers, it should be possible to achieve the 2D films and step states by breaking the weak bonds.
 Therefore, Co$_3$Sn$_2$S$_2$ provides an ideal platform to study the interplay between the QAHE and WSMs experimentally.